 Cold-drawn copper alloys are excellent for application where good electrical conductivity is required.
 Some alloys can also be used for elevated temperature applications or high corrosion resistance is required.

 These alloys refer to materials that are not iron-based (if they contain iron, it’s in negligible amounts) and tend to provide a high level of strength and great resistance to wear and corrosion.
 They are, usually, more expensive than ferrous alloys due to their properties, which will vary depending on the alloyed materials.

 For example, non-ferrous alloys can have low weight (if they contain aluminium) or high conductivity (if they have copper, which is ideal for electrical springs and wireforms).
 Nickel is another popular metal in non-ferrous alloys, and is known for its toughness and ability to perform well in both high and low temperatures.

 Cold drawn Nickel and Chromium alloys are excellent materials for applications that require good corrosion resistance at elevated temperatures.

-Here at Airedale Springs we manufacture springs made from all of these materials.
-For more information on any of these materials, and which may be the best choice for your spring application, contact us today and our friendly staff will be more than happy to help.
+As spring manufacturers, we produce springs made from all of these materials.
+For more information on any of them – including which may be the best choice for your spring application – contact us today and our friendly staff will be more than happy to help.